Verdatim25/Scripted-Lasers/README.md

 ## INSTALLATION:
 Install this mod via MO2, ideally put at end of load order, but it shouldn't matter.
 Made ONLY for GAMMA.
 I'll eventually make a dependencies list of mods for other modpacks / personal modlists.

+## SUPPORTED WEAPONS:
+Currently, this mod supports these weapons:
+SVDS_PMC
+SR25
+RPK74 (the 60 round one, the 95 round one already has a laser)
+Steppe Eagle (the one with the rail underneath that you can get from nimble)
+G36K
+Galil ACE52
+K98 MOD
+M4 Tactical
+Remington 700
+Remington 700 ModX Gen3
+Remington 700 Magpul
+Remington 700 Dear Hunter
+Scar-H
+Sig550 Custom
+AK12
+DTMDR Upgraded
+RSH-12
+DVL-10 (unsuppressed version)

+DTMDR (position is a bit bad, sorry!)
+UDP-9 (position is a bit bad, sorry!)
+MP7 (position is a bit bad, sorry!)

 ## REMOVING THIS MOD:
 Since this mod adds new items and saves variables to items, you will need to use the item despawner script in the "gamedata//scripts//remove_items": called "remove_scripted_lasers.script"
 Simply move this script from the "remove_items" folder into the main "scripts" folder and launch the game.
 Then enter your save and press the save button (F5 by default), you should then receive a message telling you how many items and variables were removed.
 Then you can deactivate the mod in MO2 and use the new save file that you got from saving earlier to continue playing the game.